InfamousMrS/how-grindr-does-continous-deployment/presentation.md

 ---

-Make automated deployment a prerequisite to production for new projects.
+1. Require automated deployment as a prerequisite to production for new projects.

----

-Write your tests first, _for everything_.
+2. Write your tests first, _for everything_.
 This means write your tests for deployment before you have deployment.

 ---

 Simple.